ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 LocalSpecifier.WithInterface("en0")
 ~~~

+Systems usually offer means to obtain a list of available local interfaces; such means ought to
+be usable by an application to obtain the string to be supplied here.
+The specifics of these
+means depend on the implementation.

 Note that an IPv6 address specified with a scope zone ID (e.g. `fe80::2001:db8%en0`)
 is equivalent to `WithIPAddress` with an unscoped address and `WithInterface ` together.